Key Takeaway

 You can drink coffee while taking GLP-1 medications.
 Learn about caffeine interactions, stomach sensitivity tips, hydration guidance, and how coffee fits into your GLP-1 treatment plan.

 You can drink coffee while taking GLP-1 medications like semaglutide (Ozempic, Wegovy), tirzepatide (Mounjaro, Zepbound), and liraglutide (Saxenda).
-There is no drug interaction between caffeine and any GLP-1 receptor agonist.
+There's no drug interaction between caffeine and any GLP-1 receptor agonist.
 The main consideration is that both coffee and GLP-1 medications can affect your stomach, and combining them may increase acid production or worsen nausea in some patients, particularly during the early weeks of treatment.

 Coffee is the most widely consumed stimulant beverage in the world, and asking patients to give it up entirely would be unrealistic.
 The good news is that most GLP-1 users can continue their coffee habit with a few practical adjustments.